What Is a Mattress Topper and Why Would I Want One?

 Benefits of Mattress Toppers

 – Customized sleep surface: Mattress toppers allow you to essentially refurbish an old mattress that might be worn or sagging.
 Or, if you bought a new mattress that’s too firm or not firm enough, a mattress topper can help you adjust the comfort level of your bed.

 – Temperature control: If you sleep hot, certain mattress toppers can improve airflow at the surface of your bed to keep you cool while you sleep.
 Conversely, if you get cold at night, a mattress topper could provide the added warmth you need.

-– Added support/pain relief: If you’re waking up in pain, a mattress topper can help give you mattress more contouring and support to keep your spine in alignment and provide pressure relief.
+– Added support/pain relief: If you’re waking up in pain, a mattress topper can help give your mattress more contouring and support to keep your spine in alignment and provide pressure relief.

-– Great for couples: Mattress toppers can be a great solution for couples who have different sleep preferences.
+– Great for couples: Mattress toppers can be a great solution for couples with different sleep preferences.
 Simply add a topper to one half of the bed that better suits you or your partner’s needs.

 What Kind of Mattress Topper Should I Get?

 The same considerations you put into buying a new mattress also apply to mattress toppers.
 You’ll want to think about what type of sleeper you are to help determine what type of topper will enhance your sleeping experience.
 The material that a topper is made from will have the greatest effect as will the type of mattress you’re adding it to.

 Memory Foam.
 Maybe you sleep on a firmer inner-spring mattress and want to add some contouring to your bed.
 Memory foam toppers hug your body well for added support and pain relief.
 But if you tend to sleep hot, you may want to look for a memory foam topper with cooling technology like gel or choose a different kind of topper.